-- NIBC has a strong capital position reflected in the CET 1 ratio of 17.7%. - Implementation of the DNB mortgage floor, resulting in an increase in the effective risk weight for Dutch owner-occupied mortgage loans under the internal rating-based approach, negatively impacted the CET 1 ratio per 1 January 2022.
+- NIBC has a strong capital position reflected in the CET 1 ratio of 17.8%. - Implementation of the DNB mortgage floor, resulting in an increase in the effective risk weight for Dutch owner-occupied mortgage loans under the internal rating-based approach, negatively impacted the CET 1 ratio per 1 January 2022.
 In addition, the risk weights for the BtL mortgage portfolio under the standardised approach were increased.
-The combined effect of all developments in the Mortgage portfolios on the CET 1 ratio is a decrease of 2.6%-points.

-- Growth in our other core activities, i.e. Asset-Backed Finance and Platforms led to an increase of risk-weighted assets (RWA) and consequently to a 1.1%-point decrease of the CET 1 ratio. - In Non-Core Activities, the sale of the Offshore Energy and Leveraged Finance portfolios and further reductions within the portfolio have resulted in a RWA decrease of
+The combined effect of all developments in - the Mortgage portfolios on the CET 1 ratio is a decrease of 2.5%-points. - Eligible profit 2021 of EUR 55 million has been added to regulatory capital in 2022, resulting in a CET 1 increase of 0.6%-points. - Growth in our other core activities, i.e. Asset-Backed Finance and Platforms, led to increased risk-weighted assets (RWA) and consequently to a 0.7%-point and a 0.9%point decrease of the CET 1 ratio, respectively.